prisma/prisma1/README.md

 The most important component in Prisma is the GraphQL API:

-* Query, mutate & stream data via GraphQL CRUD API
+* Query, mutate & stream data via a auto-generated GraphQL CRUD API
-* Define and evolve your data model using GraphQL SDL
+* Define your data model and perform migrations using GraphQL SDL

-Try the online demo: [open GraphQL Playground](https://www.prisma.io/features)
+> Try the online demo: [Open GraphQL Playground](https://www.prisma.io/features/graphql-api/)

+Prisma's auto-generated GraphQL APIs are fully compatible with the [OpenCRUD](https://www.opencrud.org/) standard.

 ## Community